symbiote/silverstripe-addressable/README.md

 This will then use the Google Maps API to translate the address into a latitude and longitude on save, and save it into the `Lat` and `Lng` fields.

+To add support for a shortcode parser to display a static Google Map add the following line to mysite/_config.php:

+    ShortcodeParser::get()->register('GMap', array('Addressable', 'RenderAddressMap'));

+Syntax to use the shortcode handler:

+    [GMap width=260 height=300 siteconfig=1 zoom=10]

+In the above example, `siteconfig=1` specifies that the address for the Google Map should be taken from SiteConfig (where Addressable has been applied to SiteConfig)